Antique Furniture Values

-Another portion of our display cases and china cabinets are sold for unusual collections.
+Another portion of our display cases and china cabinets house unusual collections.
 Many people who collect antique medical equipment, antique war memorabilia, historical papers or historical costumes understand that they don’t look quite as impressive in a modern cabinet.
 The waviness and imperfection of blown glass gives antique cabinets a very nice period look.
 And bowed glass, often found in turn of the century cabinets, gives great room and depth for displaying the unusual pieces that make up people’s collections.

 Antique Beds and Determining Value

 Antique beds are a more complicated story when it comes to determining value.
-I would say here, there are many pluses and minus that can make or break a piece’s value.

-Please learn more about our antiques with this video clip.
+Learn more about our antiques with this video clip.